Bhupendra-kumar99411/Django_Bk-Ice-cream/README.md

-# thisis the Ice-Cream Front-end project
+# this is the Ice-Cream Front-end project

 # if you wants to run thr code than use
 # manage.py runserver